docchainnotary/.github/profile/README.md

 Get involved and start exploring!
 Each repository is a key part of DocChain’s ecosystem:

+- [**app**](https://github.com/DocChainOrg/app) — The mobile and web app, offering a user-friendly interface for document upload, notarization, verification, and secure storage.

+- [**contract**](https://github.com/DocChainOrg/contract) — The Soroban smart contract source code for DocChain Digital Notary service

 - [**site**](https://github.com/DocChainOrg/site) — Our main website, providing users with essential information, resources, and access to DocChain’s digital notarization platform.

 - [**project**](https://github.com/DocChainOrg/project) — The core of DocChain, containing blockchain-backed notarization logic, smart contracts, and key integrations to provide seamless document verification.

-- [**app**](https://github.com/DocChainOrg/app) — The mobile and web app, offering a user-friendly interface for document upload, notarization, verification, and secure storage.

 ---